Kaze-Tsuki/Library-Manage-System/README.md

     - **Copy**: available copies / total copies
     - **Published Date**

+5. Filter Book: This interface allows you to filter the books in the library by name, author, category, and published year.
+You can also sort the books by the attribute you want by the attribute you want in ascending or descending order.
+The filtered books will be displayed in a list format. *Feature: open two filter window at a time can achieve find date within a interval*
+    - **Name**
+    - **Author**
+    - **Category**
+    - **Published Date**: `>=` means the displayed date will after the date you entered, `<=` means the displayed date will be before the date you entered.

-5. List User: This interface allows you to list all the users in the library.
+6. List User: This interface allows you to list all the users in the library.
 You can use `next` and `prev` to navigate through the users. `On clicking the users`, you will be redirected to the view user interface of the user.
 Each Line contains the following information:
     - **Name**
     - **Borrowed Books**: The number of books borrowed by the user.

-6. View User: This interface allows you to view the books borrowed by a user.
+7. View User: This interface allows you to view the books borrowed by a user.
 You can use `next` and `prev` to navigate through the books.
 You can also `return` a book **directly** from this interface.
 The books are arranged by borrowed time.
 Each Line contains the following information:
     - **Name**
     - **Due Date**: The date when the book is due to be returned.

-7. Borrow Book: This interface is triggered when you click the borrow button in the view book interface.
+8. Borrow Book: This interface is triggered when you click the borrow button in the view book interface.
 It allows you to borrow a book from the library.
 You can enter the user's name and the due date for returning the book.
     - **User Name**
     - **Due Date**

-8. Return Book: This interface is triggered when you click the return button in the view book interface.
+9. Return Book: This interface is triggered when you click the return button in the view book interface.
 It allows you to return a book to the library.
 You can enter the user's name to return a book.
     - **User Name**

-9. Save: This interface allows you to save the current state of the library to a file.
+10. Save: This interface allows you to save the current state of the library to a file.
 You can enter the file name and the data will be stored as json format.
     - **File Name**

-10. Load: This interface allows you to load the library state from a file.
+11. Load: This interface allows you to load the library state from a file.
 You can enter the file name and the data will be loaded from json format.
     - **File Name**

 ### Features